lfeutre/laotzi-demo/README.md

 ok
 ```

-Let's make things interesting, and have the processes some code of varrying
+Let's make things interesting, and have the processes run code of varrying
-number of executions:
+number of calls:

 ```cl
 > (laotzi-demo:execute-tasks)